Housing. Childcare. Transportation. Education.

 All of these issues—and many others—are part of the myriad causes of family homelessness.
 As volunteers engage in the Family Promise program, they realize if they can address these challenges, they can serve more people more effectively.

 Probably no community initiative is more vital or more involved than the many housing programs Affiliates run: transitional, supportive and permanent housing programs.
-More than 40 Affiliates have some kind of housing program and cumulatively provide more than 500 units.
+More than 100 Affiliates have some kind of housing program and cumulatively provide more than 2,000 beds.

 The key is that the solutions exist right in the community.
 Congregations convert an old rectory to transitional housing.
 Affiliates partner with civic groups to create childcare.
 Volunteers supply families with good quality vehicles—often the one element they may need to stay out of homelessness.

 Since 1988, more than 1,700 initiatives have been developed, matching local needs with local resources.
 Community initiatives are a testament to the compassion—and the innovation—of Family Promise volunteers.